stephanpieterse/pyblend-animidi/readme.md

 python pyblend-animidi -c yourconfigfile.yml
 </pre>

+- In Blender, run the following in the interactive console: ```bpy.utils.execfile('/home/foo/bar/testscript.py')``` with your own filepath.
-- In blender, open the script in the text editor.
+- Alternatively, open the script in the text editor.
 Alt + P to run it, or press "Run Script"

-## Rendering
-This was tested using Blender Internal as well as Cycles.
-I'm not sure how external renderers will react.
-If tested, please let me know!
+## Notes on the Blender project

 ## Terminology
 In the code, the object that is being animated is called a / the "guy".
 Guys don't have to exist in Blender but their settings do.